Verathagnus/Codemixed-Cyberbullying-Detection/README.md

 - **Precision**: 0.7475
 - **Recall**: 0.7482

 **Description**: BERT performed excellently during training, reaching near-perfect accuracy.
 Test accuracy and F1 score were also strong, highlighting BERT’s ability to generalize well.
 The model showed balanced precision and recall, which means it handled both true positives and false positives well.
-However, further tuning might improve its stability after long epochs of training.
+Further training didn't improve the loss by much and hence stopped.

 ---